Sparse-Input Neural Network using Group Concave Regularization: Method

 We consider function estimators based on feedforward neural networks.
 Let $\mathcal{F}_n$ be a class of feed forward neural networks $f_\bw: \RR^d \mapsto \RR$ with parameter $\bw$.
 The architecture of a multi-layer perceptron (MLP) can be expressed as a composition of a series of functions

 where $\circ$ denotes function composition and $\sigma(x)$ is an activation function defined for each component of $x$.
 Additionally,

-where $\bW_i \in \RR^{d_{i+1} \times d_{i} }$ is a weight matrix, $D$ is the number of hidden layers, $d_i$ is the width defined as the number of neurons of the $i$-th layer with $d_0=d$, and $b_i \in \RR^{d_{i+1}}$ is the bias vector in the $i$-th linear transformation $L_i$.
-Note that the vector $\bw \in \RR^P$ is the column-vector concatenation of all parameters in $\{\bW_i, b_i: i=0, 1, \dots, \mD\}$.
+where $\bW_i \in \RR^{d_{i+1} \times d_{i} }$ is a weight matrix, $\mD$ is the number of hidden layers, $d_i$ is the width defined as the number of neurons of the $i$-th layer with $d_0=d$, and $b_i \in \RR^{d_{i+1}}$ is the bias vector in the $i$-th linear transformation $L_i$.
+Note that the vector $\bw \in \RR^p$ is the column-vector concatenation of all parameters in $\{\bW_i, b_i: i=0, 1, \dots, \mD\}$.
 We define the empirical loss of $f_\bw$ as

-The ideal scenario is to have a sparse-input neural network $f_\bw$ that only takes signals from the important variables, meaning that $\bW_{0,j}=\b0$ for $j \notin S$, where $\bW_{0,j}$ denotes the $j$th column vector of $\bW_0$.
+Ideally, the sparse-input neural network $f_\bw$ should rely only on the important variables, meaning that $\bW_{0,j}=\b0$ for $j \notin S$, where $\bW_{0,j}$ denotes the $j$th column vector of $\bW_0$.
 In order to minimize the empirical loss $\mL_n(\bw)$ while inducing sparsity in $\bW_0$, we propose to train the neural network by minimizing the following group regularized empirical loss

 where $\|\cdot\|_2$ denotes the Euclidean norm of a vector.